danroth-nyt/image-Source-Reverb/README.md

 ## Acknowledgments

-* Thanks to Dr. Adam Hill at University of Derby for his help and support with this project and his code for calculating wall hits.
+* Thanks to Dr. Adam Hill at University of Derby for his help and support with this project and his code for calculating wall hits and getFile.m.